-“Our goal was to find a way to share our data and expertise to the world in fast, easy, accessible and immediate way.”
+“Our goal was to find a way to share our data and expertise to the world in a fast, easy, accessible and immediate way.”

-As the number of data is always increasing, the Economic Research department at Euler Hermes decided to take on a tool that would allow them “to aggregate their insights inside a digital tool so everyone could access it at anytime, anywhere” says Ilan Goren content manager at Euler Hermes.
+As the number of data is always increasing, the Economic Research Department at Euler Hermes decided to take on a tool that would allow them “to aggregate their insights inside a digital tool so everyone could access it at any time, anywhere” says Ilan Goren content manager at Euler Hermes.

 Before Toucan Toco, the Economic Research department had to issue multiple paper reports a day.
 After some years they had thousands of papers that were used for some time and then thrown out.

-“Data is very powerful, we had to make it more available through a user friendly solution.
+“Data is very powerful, we had to make it more available through a user-friendly solution.
 We wanted to impress internal stakeholders, clients and prospects by bringing them value” adds Ilan Goren.

-Why Toucan Toco ?
+Why Toucan Toco?

 “We first looked at other companies.
 Bigger and more established companies.
 We also looked at other internal tools.
 Between the metrics of budget, delivery dates and value for users, we thought Toucan Toco would be the best option and I still think it is.” says Ilan Goren.